All Episodes

 You know, there's nothing magical about them to the younger set.

-Uh and that is uh it's it's an excellent point.
+And that is an excellent point.

-And the point of the story is that a lot of students say, screw you.
+And the point of the story is that a lot of students say, screw you!

-We're not interested in your cultural re education and your political re education, because they're arriving on campus with principles and ideas already formed.
+We're not interested in your cultural re-education and your political re-education because they're arriving on campus with principles and ideas already formed.

 Wonder where that might have happened at home while their parents had this program on.